mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > If you are able to increase the neural network size and increase training data without limit, it is possible to do very well on many learning problems.

-Nếu bạn có thể tăng kích thước của mạng neural và dữ liệu huấn luyện lên vô hạn thì bạn sẽ có khả năng xử lý rất tốt trên nhiều bài toán machine learning.
+Nếu bạn có thể tăng kích thước của mạng nơ-ron và dữ liệu huấn luyện lên vô hạn thì bạn sẽ có khả năng xử lý rất tốt trên nhiều bài toán machine learning.

 > In practice, increasing the size of your model will eventually cause you to run into computational problems because training very large models is slow.
 You might also exhaust your ability to acquire more training data.
 (Even on the internet, there is only a finite number of cat pictures!)